virtual-labs/exp-flanged-concrete-beam-coep/experiment/aim.md

 To design a flanged Reinforced concrete beam

 ## Objective
--  To analyse and design a flanged beam.
+-  To analyse and design a flanged beam
--  To calculate the cost of beam.